Championship: Leeds United end 2019 on top as Fletcher stunner sinks West Brom

 FLETCHER FLATTENS BAGGIES

-Middlesbrough recorded their first away win under Jonathan Woodgate as they upset the odds against promotion-chasing West Brom.
+Middlesbrough recorded its first away win under Jonathan Woodgate as they upset the odds against promotion-chasing West Brom.

-Centre-back Daniel Ayala put the visitors in front in the 17th minute and they defended stoutly until doubling their advantage in stunning fashion deep into stoppage time.
+Centre-back Daniel Ayala put the visitor in front in the 17th minute and it defended stoutly until doubling its advantage in stunning fashion deep into stoppage time.

 Ashley Fletcher opted to take aim from distance when a throw-in reached him midway inside the West Brom half, the forward smashing the ball over the head of Baggies goalkeeper Sam Johnstone to wrap up all three points and end Woodgate's wait for success on the road.